CSLearning4U/StudentCSP/_sources/CSPUntimedPracticeQuestions/exam25_3.rst

       :answer_c: students.umich.edu
       :answer_d: umich.edu
       :correct: c
       :feedback_a: Incorrect.
-A subdomain modifies a domain and comes before the domain in the web address.
+This links to a different url in the same web address; it is not a subdomain of umich.edu.
       :feedback_b: Incorrect.
-A subdomain modifies a domain and comes before the domain in the web address.
+A subdomain does not come after umich.edu in the web address.
       :feedback_c: Correct.
 A subdomain modifies a domain and comes before the domain in the web address.
       :feedback_d: Incorrect.
-A subdomain modifies a domain and comes before the domain in the web address.
+Nothing is modifying the domain umich.edu.

       Which of the following would be considered a subdomain of umich.edu according to the guidelines of the Domain Name System (DNS)?